-\subsubsubsection{Effects of Prior Prompts} To account for changes in prior prompts, we adjust our setup when removing prior prompts or parts of them.
+To account for changes in prior prompts, we adjust our setup when removing prior prompts or parts of them.
 Specifically, in the no-prompt and no-CoT settings, we exclude the format component from the reward function, since the absence of explicit thinking tags would otherwise drive it toward zero.

 \paragraph{No prior prompt} The no-prior-prompt setting is only applicable to MCQ and QA, since a ranked-list format require a one-shot example.
 For RFT-MCQ setup, $\text{Acc}_{\text{MCQ}}$ is essentially stable (39.34\% $\to$ 38.95\%).
 In contrast, for RFT-QA, removing the prior prompt improves $\text{Acc}_{\text{QA}}^{\text{LLM}}$ (25.22\% $\to$ 29.17\%), while also substantially boosting list performance (3.59\% $\to$ 41.92\% $\text{Acc}_{\text{List}}^{\text{LLM}}$).